3 High Schools, 1 Campus

 Vince Madsen, Wiseburn Unified School District’s director of facilities planning, is in charge of coordinating all aspects of the project.
 Balfour Beatty is managing the construction.

-According to the construction timeline, the main building will be available for use by students in August 2017.
-Phase 2 (the gymnasium and pool) is expected to be completed by Spring 2018.
+According to the construction timeline, the main building will be available for use by students in Fall 2017.
+Phase 2 (the gymnasium and pool) is expected to be completed by Summer 2018.